The Office of Research is responsible for promoting, supporting, and expanding the research mission within the CUNY SoM.

-The Interim Associate Dean for Research oversees the Office of Research and works closely with the CCNY Associate Provost for Research and the CSOM Dean on strategic initiatives to develop research and graduate educational initiatives and on issues regarding regulatory oversight and compliance.
-The research program specialist assists faculty by providing pre and post award services.
+The Associate Dean for Research oversees the Office of Research and works closely with the CCNY Associate Provost for Research and the CUNY SoM Dean on strategic initiatives to develop research and graduate educational initiatives and on issues regarding regulatory oversight and compliance.
+The research program specialist assists faculty by providing pre and post-award services.

 The CUNY School of Medicine faculty continues to bring in research funding to the University.

 John Martin, Medical Professor in the Department of Molecular, Cellular and Biomedical Sciences has received funding for a R01 grant from the National Institute of Neurological Disorders and Stroke.
 The project, entitled “Lesion and activity dependent corticospinal tract plasticity” will be funded for five years.

 Victoria Frye, Associate Medical Professor in the Department of Community Health and Social Medicine, has been chosen by the Thomas Jefferson Fund selection committee to receive funding from the FACE Foundation.
 The project, entitled “empowerment-based HIV prevention interventions: exploring tensions in research implementation and identifying best practices” is part of an international collaboration with researchers at the College de France in Paris, France.